OZAMNJ/WEMOS-D1-Mini-Travel-Router/README.md

 Plug your D1 Mini into your computer.

-Go to the Web Installer page: [Replace this text with your GitHub Pages URL]
+Go to the Web Installer page: https://ozamnj.github.io/WEMOS-D1-Mini-Travel-Router

 Click Connect, select your USB COM port, and click Install.